reims2/reims2-docs/src/dev/notes.md

 - Improve the Philscore with ideas from the philscore page
 - Show reasons for philscore in UI, i.e. highlight high deltas, highlight spherical equivalents
 - Glasses that would work well, but OD/OS are swapped => Ask Diane, if that makes sense

+## 9.9.22

+- make it clear which location we are in when adding glasses
+- empty cyl = 0
+- change wording leading zeros
+- horizotnal input fields would be nicer

 ## 6.4.22 Feedback analysis